 “I remember a Sigur Ros concert where I lost myself in the moment like that,” recalls Hutchinson.

 “I was in college.
 It was Valentine’s week and I had my first major breakup.
 I was not in good mental health, suffering from insomnia.
 The same week I went to another show alone, this singer Rosie Thomas, and I had a similar experience.”

 The same year that Grandma died, Frightened Rabbit went on a two-week run opening for The National.
-Aaron Dessner of The National would go on to produce Frightened Rabbit’s latest record.
+Aaron Dessner of The National would go on to produce Painting of a Panic Attack.
 Like Hutchinson, Dessner has a brother in his band, but Aaron and Bryce Dessner are identical twins.

 “I must admit that for the majority of that tour I couldn’t really tell the difference between him and Bryce.
 I would have conversations with a Dessner, but I didn’t know which one it was.
 At that point they had identical hair,” claims Hutchinson.

-“He ran into the guy who runs our label in the US and he mentioned that we were looking for a producer.
-Aaron said, ‘Well shit, I got loads of time.
-The National is done for a couple of years.’
+“Later on, he ran into the guy who runs our label in the U.S. and he mentioned that we were looking for a producer.
+Aaron said, ‘Well, I got loads of time.’
 So I sent him some demos and he was really into it.”

 “Aaron knew the back catalog and he had his thoughts on that.
 He was quite interested in removing the frantic bits.
 I went to his house in Brooklyn on my own just to see if we could get along.
 It was a lot of going out for dinner and coffee and just talking, which is really essential.”